re-plicate/DynaGraph/README.md

 # DynaGraph
+DMFT model as the foundation of Dynagraph is provided in this project.
 ## model run
 user could run main.py to easily start the training. test.py is for evaluating the DynaGraph.